sammilucia/TrelloX/README.md

 ### Line breaks in card titles
 - Use /n in a card title to add a line-break.
 Add as many as you like :)

+### Show card numbers (optional)
+- Toggle showing card numbers on and off by clicking "Numbers: On/Off"

 ### Separator cards
 - Use --- in a card title to create a separator card